Let me tell you about my guitar-learning journey!

 This is still the case with a lot of players these days that I come across, they’re technically decent, it appears as if they’re good but really, because they don’t have much context or real-world experience, you put them in a band and they just disappear into the background.
 That’s until it’s time to solo and now they’re too loud and too fast, you know, just like I was.

-So this goes on for another 4 or 5 years until I finish school, and at 16 I go to college.
+This goes on for another 4 or 5 years until I finish school, and at 16 I go to college.

 First music college